Britain's Prince William and Kate return home with newborn son

 LONDON: Britain's Prince William accompanied his wife Kate as she left hospital on Monday (Apr 23) evening after giving birth to a baby boy, the couple's third child who is fifth in line to the British throne.

-The boy, weighing eight pounds and seven ounces (3.8 kilogrammes), was born at 11.01am (6.01pm Singapore time) with William, the Duke of Cambridge, present for the birth, Kensington Palace announced.
+The boy, weighing 3.8kg, was born at 11.01am (6.01pm Singapore time) with William, the Duke of Cambridge, present for the birth, Kensington Palace announced.

 "The Duke and Duchess of Cambridge and their son will travel home to Kensington Palace," it said.